theRoboxx/UndiscordPlus/README.md

 # Wipe your Discord messages fast and easy

 > ⚠️ **Any tool that automates actions on user accounts, including this one, could result in account termination.** [Use at your own risk!](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)
+## Disclaimer

+I just wanted to add a bit of randomness to the existing code of [abbydiode's UndiscordPlus](https://github.com/abbydiode/UndiscordPlus).
+My goal is to include a button to toggle the randomeness and then merge it with the main repository.

 ## Instructions